-Poor literacy can be a huge barrier to pupils in terms of accessing the curriculum, therefore at Northfield School we believe all pupils have the right to quality teaching of literacy in order to fully access the curriculum.
-Regardless of pupils’ perceived ability and self-confidence, their literacy skills should be constantly challenged in order to make accelerated progress across the curriculum.
+Poor literacy can be a huge barrier to students in terms of accessing the curriculum, therefore at Northfield School we believe all students have the right to quality teaching of literacy in order to fully access the curriculum.
+Regardless of students’ perceived ability and self-confidence, their literacy skills should be constantly challenged in order to make accelerated progress across the curriculum.

 Aims and objectives